solo-system/solo-system.github.io/_posts/2016-06-20-easier-clock-setting.md

 frequently.
 The clock module does drift, probably by around 10 seconds per month.

-This change, is bundled into the new [SOSI release](/downloads.html).
+This change is bundled into the new [SOSI release](/downloads.html).
-This software image is also much smaller, after [improving](https://github.com/solo-system/solo/commit/5fd90347b1ee5b056a6a4cffeb09396b1b57af7a) the [thing](https://www.github.com/solo-system/solo/blob/masterimgTools/img-shrink.sh) that shrinks SOSIs.
+This software image is also much smaller, after [improving](https://github.com/solo-system/solo/commit/5fd90347b1ee5b056a6a4cffeb09396b1b57af7a) the [thing](https://www.github.com/solo-system/solo/blob/master/imgTools/img-shrink.sh) that shrinks SOSIs.
 This is now the default stable release for everyone.